tier2tickets/Knowledge-Base/content/integration/servicenow.rst

 ----------------------------------------------------------

-This is the list of variables that can be accessed when using the :ref:`Dispatcher Rules <content/automations/dispatcher:*BETA* Dispatcher Rules>`.
+This is the list of variables that can be accessed when using the :ref:`Dispatcher Rules <content/automations/dispatcher:Dispatcher Rules>`.

 +-------------------------------------------------------------------------+----------------------------------------------------+
 | Read/Write                                                              | Read Only                                          |